lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## clear definitions in coordination
 -

+# "explainability" and context
+- GLM
+- trees
+- context and no-context

 ## Coordinating Data and Data Structures in Systems for Decision Coordination:
 - compatibility across:
 -- storage formats